lxpaul/Projet_MLA_Music_Transcription/README.md

 ## Model Implementation and Training

-The model implementation and training scripts are available in the **"Model Implementation and Training"** folder which provides everything needed to train the Neural Music Processing (NMP) model.
+The model implementation and training scripts are available in the **"Model Implementation and Training"** script which provides everything needed to train the Neural Music Processing (NMP) model.
 This lightweight, instrument-agnostic model predicts onsets (Yo), note activations (Yn), and multi-pitch estimations (Yp) for polyphonic music transcription.

 ### Contents:
 - **Model Architecture**: Code defining the convolutional network and its multi-output structure.